Lexipol: Public reactions

-UCLA law professors Ingrid Eagly and Joanna Schwartz, in a study published in Texas Law Review, note that scholars and experts "have viewed police policies as a tool to constrain officer discretion and to improve officer decision making.
+UCLA law professors Ingrid Eagly and Joanna Schwartz, in a study published in Texas Law Review, noted that scholars and experts "have viewed police policies as a tool to constrain officer discretion and to improve officer decision making.
 Lexipol, in contrast, promotes its policies as a risk-management tool that can reduce legal liability."
-Eagly and Schwartz identify the lack of transparency in the decision-making process and development of policies as a major concern as local jurisdictions get little information on why decisions were made, what evidence was considered in drafting them, or what plausible alternatives might be.
-They also state that "Lexipol offers a valuable service, particularly for smaller law enforcement agencies that are without the resources to draft and update policies on their own."
+Eagly and Schwartz identified the lack of transparency in the decision-making process and development of policies as a major concern as local jurisdictions get little information on why decisions were made, what evidence was considered in drafting them, or what plausible alternatives might be.
+They also stated that "Lexipol offers a valuable service, particularly for smaller law enforcement agencies that are without the resources to draft and update policies on their own."

-A journalist for The Desert Sun states "While Lexipol can boost small departments' confidence that their policies are effective, working with a private company poses challenges to transparency in policymaking."
+A journalist for The Desert Sun stated "While Lexipol can boost small departments' confidence that their policies are effective, working with a private company poses challenges to transparency in policymaking."

-The study by Eagly and Schwartz also calls out the danger of "mass standardization of police policies across jurisdictions and less opportunity to assess the efficacy of different approaches".
-Because of the wide adoption of Lexipol manuals, "policy decisions [by Lexipol] have an oversized influence on American policing."
-Policy and data analyst Samuel Sinyangwe observes that any decision made by Lexipol then becomes policy in thousands of agencies.
+The study by Eagly and Schwartz also called out the danger of "mass standardization of police policies across jurisdictions and less opportunity to assess the efficacy of different approaches".
+Because of the wide adoption of Lexipol manuals, "policy decisions [by Lexipol] have an oversized influence on American policing".
+Policy and data analyst Samuel Sinyangwe observed that any decision made by Lexipol then becomes policy in thousands of agencies.
 Scott Morris writes in The Appeal, "a large portion of American police policy is now being drafted by a little-known private company with no public oversight" and quotes Andrea Pritchard, a police review commissioner and the founder of Berkeley Copwatch, saying the Lexipol policies are "designed for maximum protection against civil liability.
 It’s not maximum protection of civil rights."
 Morris also notes that Lexipol responded to the model policy on use of force produced by eleven law enforcement organizations, National Consensus Policy on Use of Force, by recommending that its clients make no changes to Lexipol's policies.
-In a report on fatal shootings by police in Citrus Heights, California which uses Lexipol policies, reporters stated that federally recognized use-of-force expert Ed Obayashi said "off-the-shelf" policies may be legally sound but not reflect community values or expectations.
+In a report on fatal shootings by police in Citrus Heights, California, which uses Lexipol policies, reporters stated that federally recognized use-of-force expert Ed Obayashi said "off-the-shelf" policies may be legally sound but not reflect community values or expectations.

-In 2017, ACLU of California sent a letter to Lexipol demanding changes in some of its policies that the ACLU states "can lead to racial profiling and harassment of immigrants", identifying several examples of unclear or misleading language.
+In 2017, the ACLU of California sent a letter to Lexipol demanding changes in some of its policies that the ACLU stated "can lead to racial profiling and harassment of immigrants", identifying several examples of unclear or misleading language.
 The Los Angeles Times reported that even sanctuary cities are using Lexipol policy manuals that contain guidance on immigration enforcement, including language to consider lack of English proficiency as a possible criterion, although some departments removed that language.
 Madison Pauly, writing in Mother Jones, states that Lexipol founder Praet alluded to working with members of the California legislature on the California Act to Save Lives that was enacted in 2019, and quotes Praet as saying "We—law enforcement—got 95 percent of what we needed out of [the bill]."